LLNL/variorum/src/docs/sphinx/Argo.rst

 and in terms of utilizing the available power to make the most application progress.
 Argo employs hierarchical power management that includes both system-level (global) and node-local mechanisms and policies.
-This includes developing and enabling power manegement in HPC schedulers (such as SLURM and Flux), large-scale system monitoring frameworks (LDMS), application profilers (such as Caliper), runtime system frameworks (such as Kokkos, GEOPM), and similar system- and application-level frameworks.
+This includes developing and enabling power management in HPC schedulers (such as SLURM and Flux), large-scale system monitoring frameworks (LDMS), application profilers (such as Caliper), runtime system frameworks (such as Kokkos, GEOPM), and similar system- and application-level frameworks.